Ford Fusion Insurance Rates

 Rates are averaged for all Ford Fusion models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Low Cost Ford Fusion Insurance
+How to Shop for Cheaper Ford Fusion Insurance

-- Youthful drivers are charged the highest rates, costing up to $436 per month if full coverage is included
+- Drivers under the age of 20 are the costliest to insure, costing up to $436 each month if the policy includes full coverage

 You might have noticed that Ford Fusion car insurance companies consider a wide assortment of factors when providing customers with quotes.
 However, you can receive Ford Fusion quotes in real-time by using our free tool below.